guacsec/guac/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+Refer to the [Developer Setup](./SETUP.md) document to learn how to prepare your environment.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License